mxcllnt/MAGMARS/README.md

 Detail of the database used to parametrize MAGMARS

 (5) C2021_ExpData.zip
-Electron microprobe analyses for the experiments of Collinet et al. 2021 New experimental data reported in Collinet et al. 2021 JGR:P
+Electron microprobe analyses for the experiments of Collinet et al. 2021 JGR:P